Gustav Vasa: Supporting the Sture party

 In 1519, Gustav Eriksson escaped from Kalø.
 He fled to the Hanseatic city of Lübeck where he arrived on 30 September.
 How he managed to escape is not certain, but according to a somewhat likely story, he disguised himself as a bullocky.
-For this, Gustav Eriksson got the nicknames "King Oxtail" and "Gustav Cow Butt", something he indeed disliked.
+For this, Gustav got the nicknames "King Oxtail" and "Gustav Cow Butt", something he indeed disliked.
 When a swordsman drank to His Majesty "Gustav Cow Butt" in Kalmar in 1547, the swordsman was killed.

 While staying in Lübeck, Gustav could hear about developments in his native Sweden.
 While he was there, Christian II mobilised to attack Sweden in an effort to seize power from Sten Sture and his supporters.
 In 1520, the forces of King Christian were triumphant.
 Sten Sture died in March, but some strongholds, including the Swedish capital Stockholm, were still able to withstand the Danish forces.
 Gustav left Lübeck on a ship, and was put ashore south of Kalmar on 31 May.

 It seems Gustav stayed largely inactive during his first months back on Swedish soil.
 According to some sources, Gustav received an invitation to the coronation of Christian.
 This was to take place in the newly captured Stockholm in November.
 Even though King Christian had promised amnesty to his enemies within the Sture party, including Gustav Eriksson, the latter chose to decline the invitation.
 The coronation took place on 4 November and days of festivities in a friendly spirit followed.
 When the celebration had lasted a few days, the castle was locked and the former enemies of King Christian were imprisoned.
 Accusations against the old supporters of Sten Sture regarding heresy were brought forward.
 The following day the sentences were announced.
-During the Stockholm Bloodbath, close to 100 people were executed on Stortorget, among them Gustav Eriksson's father, Erik Johansson, and nephew, Joakim Brahe.
+During the Stockholm Bloodbath, close to 100 people were executed on Stortorget, among them Gustav Eriksson's father, Erik Johansson, and uncle, Joakim Brahe.
 Gustav himself was at the time staying at Räfsnäs, close to Gripsholm Castle.